spatie/laravel-resource-links/README.md

     }
 }
 ```
-An endpoint will not be added when a route cannot be constructed because not all parameters are present.

-You can also set the parameters for a global endpoints.
+You can also set the parameters for a global endpoints:

 ``` php
 class UserResource extends JsonResource